 Face coverings that cover the nose and mouth must be worn at all times on the premises by all visitors over the age of two.
 Face visors can be worn, but only in conjunction with a mask.
 Masks with valves will not be allowed in the Museum, due to the sustained risk of COVID-19 transmission these coverings pose; visitors who arrive wearing these coverings will be required to use a mask provided by the Whitney to gain entry.

 The Whitney aims to provide the safest environment for its visitors and staff, informed by the most updated CDC guidance and following all applicable federal, state and local laws.
-The Whitney is not requiring visitors to disclose vaccination status for entry to the Museum.
-Until further notice, the Whitney will continue to require face coverings on its premises, regardless of vaccination status, consistent with the New York State Department of Health’s strong recommendation that businesses continue to require face coverings in indoor settings where vaccination status of individuals is unknown.
+Until further notice, the Whitney will continue to require face coverings on its premises, regardless of vaccination status, consistent with recommendations from the CDC, New York City Department of Health, and other health experts regarding wearing face covers indoors regardless of vaccination status.

 Stay six feet apart.